-AustralianSuper invests over \$316 billion on behalf of more than 3 million Australians' with the aim of helping our members achieve their best possible retirement outcomes.
+AustralianSuper invests over \$340 billion on behalf of more than 3.4 million Australians with the aim of helping them achieve their best possible retirement outcomes.

-We're a responsible global taxpayer, ensuring we pay our appropriate share of tax in jurisdictions in which we operate.
+We're a responsible global taxpayer, ensuring we pay the appropriate share of tax in jurisdictions in which we operate and invest, pursuant to local and international tax laws.

-For the 2023 financial year (FY23), AustralianSuper paid approximately \$2.1 billion of income tax on behalf of our members in Australia.
+For the 2024 financial year (FY24), AustralianSuper paid approximately \$3.4 billion of income tax on behalf of our members in Australia.
 This makes AustralianSuper one of Australia's largest taxpayers.
 In addition, AustralianSuper pays taxes all over the world in respect of our global investments and operating activities.

-AustralianSuper is pleased to publish this tax transparency report for its seventh year adopting the federal government's Voluntary Tax Transparency Code
+AustralianSuper is pleased to publish this tax transparency report for its eighth year adopting the Australian Federal Government's Voluntary Tax Transparency Code (the Code).